vr & biosignals: increasing interpersonal understanding via a vr co-op driving game

 P: High BPM skyfilter

-There is music on while they are playing.
-The volume of the music changes along with the heart-rate of the driver.
+The volume of the music in the car changes along with the heart-rate of the driver.
 When the heart-rate of the driver is higher, the volume of the music is higher, impeding their communication with each other.
-Therefore, in order to hear more clearly the guidance of the passenger and control the car better, the driver need to try to calm themselves down when the music is louder.
+Therefore, in order to hear the guidance of the passenger and control the car appropriately, the driver needs to try to calm themselves down when the music is louder.
 In addition to an onscreen BPM indicator, the color of the sky will change when the driver’s heart-rate reaches >110 BPM, which is another reminder for the driver to calm down.

 reflection & future direction

-Unity systems for Mac and Windows are not compatible.
-We had a lot of trouble importing from Mac to Windows when we were working in the lab, and ended up having to manually re-enter all code.
+Unity for Mac and Windows are not compatible.
+We ended up manually re-entering all code.